poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 - [ ] Change Docker Volumes to NFS binds
 - [ ] Change Frigate image to the right CPU arch type
 - [ ] Connect USB devices to the right USB ports on Turing Pi
-- [ ] Change the port forwarding from external IP
+- [ ] Change the port forwarding rule from external IP
 - [ ] Shutdown everything on desktop and deploy the stacks on the cluster